michaelpetersubc/cetc/2021/conference_notice.md

 # CETC 2021

-Given the current conditions, the new edition of the CETC (for 2021) is to take place in a format different from the usual.
-To encourage interaction, and to maintain a sense of community among Canadian and International theorists, papers will be presented in a weekly online seminar format on each Thursday in the upcoming term (January-April) with the first talk on January 7.
-Each presentation will run 60 minutes followed by 30 minutes of discussion and informal interaction in a chat room after the talk.
-(Seminars will be live streamed on [https://www.twitch.tv/cetc_seminars](https://www.twitch.tv/cetc_seminars).
-All presenters will be invited as panelists for all the talks.
-Viewers on twitch.tv will be welcomed post seminar to interact with presenters and panelists in our chat room, which takes place on a [discord](https://discord.com) server.)

-Submission deadline and selection process:
+Welcome to this year’s edition of the CETC!
+Given the current conditions, the CETC will be run as a weekly online seminar this year, instead of the usual in-person conference format.
+We hope this will encourage interaction among Canadian and international theorists and will help to maintain a sense of community.

+Weekly seminars (January - April 2021): Every **Thursday, 12 – 1pm EST**
+Seminars will be live streamed on [https://www.twitch.tv/cetc_seminars](https://www.twitch.tv/cetc_seminars), followed by 30min of discussion and informal interaction on [discord](https://discord.com).

+Invitations to join the discord server will be sent out via email.
+Please reach out to us if you did not receive the invitation and would like to join.

+The program for January can be found below and will be updated as we go.
+Please make sure to join the mailing list **TBA** to stay up-to-date and receive reminders about the seminars.

-You can submit a paper for inclusion in the series by sending an email to cetc.conference@gmail.com, and attaching your paper.
+**Submissions and selection process:** Please submit papers that you wish to be considered for inclusion in the series by sending an email to cetc.conference@gmail.com and attaching your paper.
 Include in your message any time constraints that you might have.
-Submission deadline is January 15th but early submissions may be considered for early slots.
-If you have any other questions about the conference please send them to the same email address cetc.conference@gmail.com.
-The conference organizers this year are Anne-Katrin Roesler, and Gabor Virag (among others).
+Submission deadline is January 15th (we may also consider later submissions but cannot guarantee for it).

+If you have any questions about the seminar series or individual seminars, please contact us at cetc.conference@gmail.com

+Looking forward to seeing you at the CETC seminar series.
+Your organizing team: Anne-Katrin Roesler, and Gabor Virag, Shunya Noda and Mike Peters (among others).